radian-software/curlinate/README.md

 Curlinate offers no technical innovation, simply convenience.
-I developed it because I found that existing forgery tools were clumsy and hard to use (e.g.: no command-line usage, no Python library, no support for JA3).
+I developed it because I found that existing forgery tools were clumsy and hard to use.
+I wanted something that would require no custom code to integrate into an application: just call it like `curl` or Python `requests`, and provide the TLS fingerprint to forge as a parameter.

 ## Status